Ambikass/M1_StudentRecordSystem_App/README.md

 # M1_StudentRecordSystem_App
- The student record system provides the management of records of the student.
+ The student record system provides the management of records of the students.

  ## Folder structure